longturn/freeciv21/docs/Playing/LT-Guide/intro.rst

 =====================

 Longturn games will generally use one of two map topologies: squares or hexes.
 Some players love squares, and hate hexes.
 Some players are the opposite!
-Longturn game admins will annouce up front what map topology a game will use.
+Longturn game admins will announce up front what map topology a game will use.

 For squares: The shipped Amplio2 tileset is the default.
 It is in an isometric direction.
 There are two